shahmhussain/shopping-cart/README.md

 # Shopping Cart App

-Created this app using everything described and using
+Created this app using everything requested in the tech test sheet including:

 - React
+- Typescript
 - React Context API
+Note: I over-engineering this project to use useContext; this was not necessary as the props were only nested one level deep.
+I added this into the project as it was requested in the tech test
 - Hooks
-- Typescript
 - MUI
+- React Testing Library
+- Cypress

 ## Running the app
 - cd shopping-cart-app